Vita & Contact

 “A Reply to Professor Thomas,” 68 Ohio State Law Journal 1659 (2007) (SSRN), replying to George C. Thomas III, “The Riddle of the Fourteenth Amendment: A Response to Professor Wildenthal,” 68 Ohio State Law Journal 1627 (2007) (SSRN) (Professor Thomas responded to my 2007 article cited above, “Nationalizing the Bill of Rights: Revisiting the Original Understanding of the Fourteenth Amendment in 1866–67”)

-“Book Review,” reviewing Ronald M. Labbé & Jonathan Lurie, The Slaughterhouse Cases: Regulation, Reconstruction, and the Fourteenth Amendment (University Press of Kansas, 2003), 91 Journal of American History 1030 (2004)
+Book Review, Ronald M. Labbé & Jonathan Lurie, The Slaughterhouse Cases: Regulation, Reconstruction, and the Fourteenth Amendment (University Press of Kansas, 2003), 91 Journal of American History 1030 (Issue 3, Dec.
+2004)

-“Book Review,” reviewing Brian Edward Brown, Religion, Law, and the Land: Native Americans and the Judicial Interpretation of Sacred Land (Greenwood, 1999), 16 Journal of Law and Religion 743 (2001) (SSRN)
+Book Review, Brian Edward Brown, Religion, Law, and the Land: Native Americans and the Judicial Interpretation of Sacred Land (Greenwood, 1999), 16 Journal of Law and Religion 743 (2001) (SSRN)

-“Civil War Without End: The Sociology and Synergy of Law and History,” reviewing Pamela Brandwein, Reconstructing Reconstruction: The Supreme Court and the Production of Historical Truth (Duke University Press, 1999), 2001 University of Illinois Law Review 629 (2001) (SSRN) (originally published on H-Net Reviews in the Humanities & Social Sciences, 2000)
+Book Review: “Civil War Without End: The Sociology and Synergy of Law and History,” Pamela Brandwein, Reconstructing Reconstruction: The Supreme Court and the Production of Historical Truth (Duke University Press, 1999), 2001 University of Illinois Law Review 629 (2001) (SSRN) (originally published on H-Net Reviews in the Humanities & Social Sciences, 2000)

 “How I Learned to Stop Worrying and Love the Slaughter-House Cases: An Essay in Constitutional-Historical Revisionism,” 23 Thomas Jefferson Law Review 241 (2001) (SSRN)

-“Native American Religious Rights” (with Patrick M. O’Neil), in Religion and American Law: An Encyclopedia 330 (Garland, Paul Finkelman ed.
+“Native American Religious Rights” (with Patrick M. O’Neil), in Religion and American Law: An Encyclopedia (Garland, now Routledge) (Paul Finkelman ed.
 2000) (p.
 330)

 “Law Professor Queries: Should THLA = GLB + T?,” Tom Homann Law Association Newsletter (April 1999) (p.
 3) (successfully advocating inclusion of transgender people and rights in mission of THLA, San Diego’s LGBT Bar Association) (SSRN)

-Personal Summary
+Personal Statement

 I attended Stanford University and Law School (1982–89), then lived and worked in Montgomery, Alabama (1989–90), the Lansing area of Michigan (1990–92), Washington, D.C., and Bethesda, Maryland (1992–94), and Chicago and Evanston, Illinois (1994–96).

-Copyright and Permissions Note
+Copyright & Permissions Note

-All contents of this blog (everything on the https://profbhw.org website, except for public-domain images or text, the WordPress trademark logo, or fair-use or permitted quotations of text copyrighted by others) are copyright 2023–24 by Bryan H. Wildenthal (the author), all rights reserved.
+All contents of this blog (everything on the https://profbhw.org website, except for public-domain images or text, the WordPress trademark logo, or fair-use or permitted quotations of text copyrighted by others) are copyright 2023–25 by Bryan H. Wildenthal (the author), all rights reserved.